 Faculty members are encouraged to set up a Technical Issues discussion forum within their course sites.

-Standard information about the University’s Disability Resource Center (DRC), including a link to the DRC web site, is included on each syllabus.
+Standard information about the University’s Accessible Education Center (AEC), including a link to the AEC web site, is included on each syllabus.

 The School requires all students and faculty members to have anti-virus software.
 This requirement is included in the Home Computing Environment specifications.
 These requirements also include the necessity of using back-up media for safe file storage.
 Libr 203, a required class for all new students, further emphasizes the importance of backing up data and provides specific strategies for how to keep data safe.